poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost User Default Public/Private Key

-### how/where do we store the public and private key
 We will store user key pairs in the vault.

 ### Generating public and private key for new users